kwur/new-kwur-site/_posts/2007-12-08-kwurs-own-gain-fame-and-fortune.md

 ---
 <div class="pf-content">
   <p>
     They (Andy Warhol) say that in the future, everyone will be famous for fifteen minutes.
-Maybe instead, they should have said &#8220;on the internet,&#8221; and instead of &#8220;will be famous&#8221; they should have said &#8220;will be mentioned on the blog of a popular webcomic.&#8221;<br />Our very own <a href="http://newsworthyghost.wordpress.com/">Newsworthy Ghost Island</a> has experienced just such an event&#8211; one of their sketches was mentioned on the <a href="http://areyouexpendable.com/a/?p=21">blog</a> of <a href="http://wondermark.com/">Wondermark</a>, a pretty well-regarded web comic.
-You can hear the sketch, &#8220;Minion,&#8221; at <a href="http://newsworthyghost.wordpress.com/sketches/">their archive of sketches</a>.
+Maybe instead, they should have said “on the internet,” and instead of “will be famous” they should have said “will be mentioned on the blog of a popular webcomic.”<br />Our very own <a href="http://newsworthyghost.wordpress.com/">Newsworthy Ghost Island</a> has experienced just such an event– one of their sketches was mentioned on the <a href="http://areyouexpendable.com/a/?p=21">blog</a> of <a href="http://wondermark.com/">Wondermark</a>, a pretty well-regarded web comic.
+You can hear the sketch, “Minion,” at <a href="http://newsworthyghost.wordpress.com/sketches/">their archive of sketches</a>.
 The sketch consists of a series of interviews with the henchmen (minions) of a mad scientist/supervillian.
   </p>
 </div>